-There are many local and federal funding opportunities available; below are links to current affordable housing funding programs for income-eligible residents.
+There are many local and federal funding opportunities available; below are links to current housing funding programs for income-eligible residents.
 Access the Funding Archive for past opportunities.

 Purchase Assistance and Minor Home Repair Funds Available